Can you spare a few minutes?

-If you are entitled to legal aid it will be much cheaper.
-You can check if you can get legal aid at Check if you can get legal aid.
+Using a solicitor will be cheaper if you can get legal aid.
+Find out if you are eligible for legal aid at Check if you can get legal aid.

-If you can’t agree, perhaps because your ex refuses to negotiate with you or to disclose their assets or is not making reasonable proposals in your negotiations or mediation, then you may have to apply to the court for a financial order.
-Even if you have to start court proceedings, you may still be able to reach an agreement before a judge decides the case for you.
+So even if you have to start court proceedings, perhaps because your ex refuses to negotiate with you or to disclose their assets or is not making reasonable proposals in your negotiations or mediation, you may still be able to reach an agreement before a judge decides the case for you.

-For more information about how to do this, see How to apply for a financial order without the help of a lawyer.
+For information about how to apply for a financial order, see How to apply for a financial order without the help of a lawyer.

 Do we have to go to court?